hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 <img src="https://latex.codecogs.com/gif.latex?\frac{max(CCvalues)&space;-&space;background}{phantomCCvalue&space;-&space;background}" title="\frac{max(CCvalues) - background}{phantomCCvalue - background}" />

+- high enrichment: RSC values > 1
+- minimum value: 0
+- low signal-to-noise: RSC values < 0.8

-**The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.** RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
-Like the NSC, datasets with few binding sites (< 200) which are biologically justifiable also show low RSC scores.
+> **NOTE:** Low NSC and RSC values can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
+Datasets with few binding sites (< 200) could be due to biological reasons, such as a factor that truly binds only a few sites in a particular tissue type, which would output low NSC and RSC scores.

 ## `phantompeakqualtools`